quantixed/IgorImageTools/README.md

 Image processing tools for IgorPro

 ### ColocAnalysis
 A workflow to analyse colocalisation in IgorPro (IP7 only).
 Currently, the workflow is to run from the Macros menu.
-User selects the TIFFs for channel 1 and 2, then the output from ComDet (channel 1 and channel 2) and then specify an output directory.
+User selects the TIFFs for channel 1 and 2, then the output from [ComDet](https://github.com/ekatrukha/ComDet) (channel 1 and channel 2) and then specify an output directory.
 A movie of pixel intensities for the two channels is generated (as a mov or a directory of TIFFs).

 *TO DO:* Some work is required

 1. to pull out additional data.
-2. to improve UI
-3. to add sliders to look at data interactively in Igor
+2. to add sliders to look at data interactively in Igor
-4. put back the ability to run movies through this without ComDet output.

 ### Montages.ipf